Jucko13/ScreenResizer/README.md

 # ScreenResizer

-Are you sick of changing the resolution of your multimonitor setup back to the right settings everytime you start your pc?
+Are you sick of changing the resolution of your multi-monitor setup back to the right settings everytime you start your pc?
 Well, me too!

 I wrote this program to help people to auto correct their display resolution settings when windows starts.
 This program is written in a timespan of around 3 days.